WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

    1. If `responsesType` is not `4` (a CBOR array) or `numResponses` is not half of the length of `index`, return an error.

-   1. Set `currentOffset` to the current offset within `stream` minus `sectionOffsets["responses"].offset`.
+1. Let `currentOffset` be the current offset within `stream` minus `sectionOffsets["responses"].offset`.
 That is, the length of the array header for the responses array.
+This will track the offset of the current response relative to the start of the responses array.

 1. Let `requests` be an initially-empty map ({{INFRA}}) from HTTP requests ({{FETCH}}) to structs ({{INFRA}}) with items named "offset" and "length".